turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 #### InverseKinematicsComponent
 [[Header]](../../WickedEngine/wiScene_Components.h) [[Cpp]](../../WickedEngine/wiScene_Components.cpp)
-If an entity has an `InverseKinematicComponent` (IK), and part of a transform hierarchy (has both [TransformComponent](#transformcomponent) and a [HierarchyComponent](#hierarchycomponent)), then it can be targetted to an other [ThransformComponent](#transformcomponent).
+If an entity has an `InverseKinematicComponent` (IK), and part of a transform hierarchy (has both [TransformComponent](#transformcomponent) and a [HierarchyComponent](#hierarchycomponent)), then it can be targetted to an other [TransformComponent](#transformcomponent).
 The parent transforms will be computed in order to let the IK reach the target if possible.
 The parent transforms will be only rotated.
 For example, if a hand tries to reach for an object, the hand and shoulder will move accordingly to let the hand reach.
 The `chain_length` can be specified to let the IK system know how many parents should be computed.
 It can be greater than the real chain length, in that case there will be no more simulation steps than the length of hierarchy chain.
 The `iteration_count` can be specified to increase accuracy of the computation.
 If animations are also playing on the affected entities, the IK system will override the animations.